 Eastern’s distinctiveness is its public liberal arts mission.
 In addition to rigorous coursework, students who attend Eastern embrace involvement and service in and outside the classroom.
 Whether it is student teaching in local schools, interning at the state Capitol, or building houses for Habitat for Humanity, Eastern students gain valuable career and life skills in preparation for today’s changing and challenging world.

-Eastern focuses on undergraduate education on a residential campus; a majority of all students and more than 80 percent of first-year students live on campus.
-Supporting this residential community is a modern Student Center, which sponsors more than 2,500 student events annually and houses 100 student clubs, student government, a fitness center, performance stages and other student-focused resources.
+Eastern focuses on undergraduate education on a residential campus; a majority of all students and 87 percent of first-year students live on campus.
+Supporting this residential community is a modern Student Center, which sponsors more than 2,500 student events annually and houses 90 student clubs, student government, a fitness center, performance stages and other student-focused resources.

-Student interest in attending Eastern continues to grow.
-In fall 2021, total enrollment was 4,321.
-In addition to representing 163 of Connecticut’s 169 townships, Eastern students come from 32 states and more than 10 other countries.
-Students of color constitute 30 percent of the student body, up from 17 percent in 2009.
+Approximately 4,000 students are enrolled for the fall 2023 semester.
+In addition to representing 160 of Connecticut’s 169 townships, Eastern students come from 32 states and 8 other countries.
+Students of color constitute 24 percent of the student body.

-In 2018 and 2019, the University completed major renovations on the Communication Building, upgrading the television studio and radio station; Goddard Hall, which features new psychology labs and a physical education performance lab; and Shafer Hall, which houses 90 upperclassmen in loft- and apartment-style suites.
+Eastern’s latest renovations occurred in the Communication Building, which now has an upgraded television studio and radio station; Goddard Hall, which features new psychology labs and health sciences/nursing simulation labs; and Shafer Hall, which has been converted to a residence hall with loft- and apartment-style suites.

 Eastern has 19 varsity teams participating in Division III intercollegiate athletics.
-The Eastern softball team has won five national championships; the baseball team has won four national championships.
-Over the past 14 years, 43 teams have qualified for NCAA tournaments: eight in baseball; eight in women’s basketball; three each in women’s and men’s lacrosse; three in women’s soccer, three in men’s basketball; eight in softball; six in men’s soccer; and one in women’s volleyball.
-During that same period, 36 student-athletes have earned All-America honors, including six Academic All-Americans.
+The Eastern softball and baseball teams each has won five national championships.
+Over the past 16 years, 50 teams have qualified for NCAA tournaments and 49 student-athletes have earned All-America honors, including six Academic All-Americans.
 Eastern students have won three national Player of the Year honors in that time.
-In 2020–21, Eastern teams won three conference championships and five major individual conference awards.
-Baseball players Luke Broadhurst and John Mesagno and softball players Brooke Matyasovsky and Cassie Woods were named NCAA Division III All Americans.

-In 2020, the Warriors won the Little East Conference’s Commissioner’s Cup for the fourth year in a row for having the best athletic performance among the LEC’s nine schools.
-(Due to COVID-19, the Commissioner’s Cup was not given out in 2021.)
-The Warriors have also won the LEC’s Presidents’ Cup a record six times since its inauguration in 2010; the cup recognizes the institution with the highest cumulative GPA among its student-athletes each year.
+In 2023, the Warriors won the Little East Conference’s Commissioner’s Cup for the sixth year in a row for having the best athletic performance among the LEC’s nine schools.
+Eastern also won the LEC’s Presidents’ Cup a record seventh time since its inauguration in 2010; the cup recognizes the institution with the highest cumulative GPA among its student-athletes each year.